 How Can You Get Involved?

 It’s simple.
 Take the pledge.
 Talk about it.
-You can even develop your own S.O.S. promotion for your practice or facility with the resources and information found in our provider toolkit.
+You can even develop your own S.O.S. promotion for your practice or facility with the resources and information found in our provider toolkit below.

 The S.O.S. toolkit supports you when communicating with your patients about the importance of seeking help and talking with others about mental illness.
 It includes information you can use in your office and/or distribute to your patients.
 Posters, flyers and articles comprise this toolkit, which all reinforce the consistent message that we need to work together to remove the stigma associated with mental illness.